So now that you’re here, may I invite you to come with me on a brief(ish) summary of my journey so far…?

 Before his passing in 2012, he took part in the Channel 4 TV series ‘Watercolour Challenge’ and was also a founder member of Banff Art Club some 40 years ago.

-So I knew from an early age that I had inherited my parents love of music, and a good singing voice.
-And throughout the years I’ve embraced and positively revelled in every moment as a rock band lead singer, and as a solo performer.
+I knew from an early age that I had inherited my parents love of music, and a good singing voice.
+And throughout the years I’ve revelled in every moment as a rock band lead singer, and as a solo performer.
 The show off in me lends itself well!

 And truth be told nothing could compare….until now!